MetaArivu/terraform-eks/examples/10-aws-local-modules-remote-modules-elb/readme.md

 ec2,rt,security group and elb  are defined locally under modules folder

-awsregion-key-pair is key pair name replace it with your key
+awsregion-key-pair is key pair name replace it with your key ec2 module main.tf file and vars.tf
 ## steps

 ssh-keygen -f awsregion-key-pair